Sterling Silver, Enamel and Pearl Earrings Workshop

 Finished Product: Sterling silver, enamel, and pearl earrings.

-* Upon registering for any of Loupe's workshops or courses, you become a Loupe member.
+* Upon registering for any of Loupe's workshops or courses, you will automatically become a Loupe member.